Radiator Springs: The Town That Inspired Flash McQueen

 Does Lightning McQueen live in Radiator Springs?

-No, but he regularly returns there. -
+No, but he returns regularly. -

 Can you visit Radiator Springs in real life?